StefanoLusardi/task_scheduler/README.md

 std::cout << "Task result: " << f.get() << std::endl; // prints 43
 ```

-*  It's possible to start a task giving it a task id to be able to manipulate it later.
+*  It's possible to start a task giving it a task id to be able to manipulate it later:
 ```cpp
 // Check if a task is currently scheduled
 // (i.e. already inserted in the scheduler)